The Most Beautiful Lake District Villages You Need to Visit

 8. Coniston

 The Old Man of Coniston is a large fell, or hill, that rises to 800 metres in height, making it one of the tallest fells in the Lake District; in comparison, Scafell Pike, the tallest peak in England is 978 metres high.
-The nearby Swirl How fell is equally as tall too, rising to just over 800 metres.
+The nearby Swirl How Fell is equally tall, rising to just over 800 metres.
 Both make for excellent day hikes, as they offer astounding views over the surrounding terrain.

 Coniston Cottage